python/cpython/Doc/library/asyncio-eventloop.rst

    Sendfile syscall is not available, subclass of :exc:`RuntimeError`.

-   Raised if Operation System does not support senfile syscall for given socket or file type.
+   Raised if the OS does not support senfile syscall for given socket or file type.